 The CFO/CEO/Director/ Secretary/Manager/ CEO needs to provide a certification that all information submitted via XBRL Filing in Form AOC 4 is accurate and in conformity with the law.
 The certification must be digitally signed along with the Director’s DIN or Manager/CEO/CFO’s PAN.
 Besides, a declaration from a full time practicing Cost Accountant/ Chartered Accountant/ Company Secretary stating all the attached documents are thoroughly verified and all the information is true and complete, is also needed.
 The declaration by the practicing professional must be accompanied by his/her membership no. and the status viz. fellow or associate.

-Fees for XBRL Filing
+Fees for XBRL Filing in India

 The fees for XBRL Filing as per the share capital are as follows: